JuliaEarth/GeoStats.jl/docs/src/data.md

 georef(table, CartesianGrid(5, 5)) |> plot
 ```

-In the first case, the `PointSet` domain type can be omitted, and GeoStats.jl
+In the first case, the [`PointSet`](@ref) domain type can be omitted, and the
-will understand that the matrix passed as the second argument contains the
+framework will understand that the matrix passed as the second argument contains
-coordinates of a point set:
+the coordinates of a point set:

 ```@example data
 georef(table, rand(2,25))